-- be a mature and humble disciple of the Lord Jesus Christ and prayerfully dependent on him; - b) be committed to God's Word and faithfully applying God's Word to all areas of life and - c) have a passion to see churches revitalised, healthy and growing spiritually and numerically; - d) have good verbal, written and relational skills; - e) be able to make wise decisions with grace; - f) be self-motivated and well organised and able to handle challenging and complex situations; - g) be prepared to undertake training in selected areas of ministry as approved by the MDC.
+- a) be a mature disciple of the Lord Jesus Christ and prayerfully dependent on Him; - b) be committed to God's Word and faithfully applying God's Word to all areas of life and ministry: - c) have a passion to see churches revitalised and help other people participate in creating spiritually healthy and growing local congregations; - d) have good verbal, written and relational skills; - e) be able to make wise decisions with grace; - f) be self-motivated, well organised, and able to handle challenging and complex situations; - g) be prepared to undertake professional development in selected areas of ministry as approved by the MDC.

-4. Preferred Skills and Experience
+3. Preferred Skills and Experience